MWDelaney/ZeroPoint/README.md

 ### For experienced developers
 _ZeroPoint_ is a modern, opinionated, bare-bones Jamstack starter using Eleventy to get "up to zero" on a project quickly and easily.
 Why you might choose _ZeroPoint_ as your Jamstack starter:
+* Powered by Eleventy, which [rocks](https://11ty.rocks)!
+* No CSS frameworks or libraries; use whatever you like best
-* GitHub Action renames _ZeroPoint_ to your project name
+* GitHub Action replaces the ZeroPoint name throughout the site with your project's name!
-* Sass-powered CSS system
+* Sass for CSS
-* Webpack to compile Javascript
+* Webpack for Javascript
 * Browsersync to preview your work

  ## Get started: Use This Template!